What happens to housing benefit when my child turns 16+?

 If you only have one child and child benefit stops you will be treated as a single person and need to claim universal credit for help pay your rent.

 If you still get child benefit for a child aged 16-19, your housing benefit, including the amount for them, can continue.

-If you no longer get child benefit for a child aged 16-19 and they continue to live with you, your housing benefit will change if your child is 18 or over and in paid work.
+If you no longer get child benefit for a child aged 16-19 and they continue to live with you, your housing benefit could change once your child is 18 or over and starts paid work.
 Your housing benefit may reduce depending on their earnings.